unitaryfund/unitary.fund/posts/_markdown/ambassador_alves_intro.md

 At this point, I have designed and conventionally simulated the circuit.
 When I get back home in mid-February, I will order the necessary components, build it, and test it out.
 If the circuit works as I imagine, the next step will be to program an FPGA to work with the incoming signal.
-The final step will be to put it all on a small PCB that can interact with another electrical device, hopefully by USB.
+The final step will be to put it all on a small printed circuit board (PCB) that can interact with another electrical device, hopefully by USB.
 Depending upon a number of factors, I am considering approaching some of my professors with this idea as the basis for a bachelor’s thesis project later this year.

 As an aside, drawing the circuit using [CircuiTikZ](https://github.com/circuitikz/circuitikz) required creating a laser diode component, since that was not part of the package, yet.